Security Model for Depositors / Point Sellers

 Add a call to the guard allowlist as PERMANENTLY_ON

-The Rumpel Wallet contracts have been audited several times to verify that they behave as outlined above.
+The Rumpel Wallet contracts have been to verify that they behave as outlined above.